MartinBradbury/science_quiz/README.md

 ## API to generate questions

 - Modification to my original quiz where I got questions I had written from questions.js, I have written JavaScript to use an online API to fetch questions and answers for the quiz.
-As this is no longer a specific A Level Biology quiz, modifications have also been made to the quiz title as well as changing the instructions from test to quiz.
+- As this is no longer a specific A Level Biology quiz, modifications have also been made to the quiz title as well as changing the instructions from test to quiz.
+- The results section will still calculate a percentage an give a grade based on the users score.
 - I have also modified the JavaScript for how the questions and options are written to HTML from the API.

 - The API i have used is a free open API (<https://opentdb.com/api_config.php>).